-Under Article 40(3)(c) of REACH, you are requested to carry out the additional test with the Substance as indicated above.
+Under Article 40(3)(c) of REACH, you are requested to carry out the additional test, with the Substance.

-Appendix C: Reasons for the requirement applicable to all the Registrants subject to Annex X of REACH
+Appendix B: Reasons for the requirement applicable to all the Registrants subject to Annex X of REACH

 This decision is based on the examination of the testing proposals you submitted.